 Mass and Size characterization

-With NSM it is possible to identify and track smaller objects than any other label-free optical technique on the market.
+NSM makes it is possible to identify and track smaller objects than withany with other label-free optical technique on the market.

 DNA tracking and characterization

 Because NSM utilizes nanochannels, large molecules such as DNA will be partially stretched when they move through the channel.
 The high sensitivity enables studies of DNA without the need for fluorescent tagging that could affect the molecules functionality or stability.

 See molecular interactions with your own eyes!
 Analyze the number of occurrences and their duration to determine binding constants or study molecule-substrate affinity and molecule-molecule interactions.

 Size and mass histogram of three protein samples.
 Note how three subpopulations of Ferritin are clearly identified from their mass although they have the same apparent radius.
 This stems from Ferritins ability to store different amounts of iron, resulting in molecules of varying mass but the same size.